 Reflections Counseling has a number of clinicians who offer a wide range of specialties and services.
-Please click on the names to view our therapist's profiles to see who will best meet your needs.
+Please browse our therapist's profiles to see who might best meet your needs.

 Paula has been a Clinical Social Worker for over 20 years.
 She has received both her Bachelors and her Master’s degrees from Indiana University and Purdue University at Indianapolis.